glowconsortium/v1consortium/hugo-site/content/terms.md

 We may change our fees with 30 days' written notice.
 Continued use of the service after fee changes constitutes acceptance of the new fees.

 ### 4.4 Late Payments
 Accounts with overdue payments may be suspended.
-A reconnection fee may apply when service is restored.
+Critical compliance services may be maintained during brief payment delays, but extended non-payment will result in service termination.

 ---

 ## 5. Acceptable Use Policy

 ### 5.1 Permitted Use
-You may use FleetOps only for legitimate fleet management and transportation business purposes in compliance with all applicable laws and regulations.
+You may use V1 Consortium services only for legitimate compliance and screening purposes in accordance with all applicable laws and regulations.

 ### 5.2 Prohibited Activities
 You agree not to:
 * Use the service for any illegal or unauthorized purpose
-* Violate any federal, state, or local transportation regulations
+* Violate any federal, state, or local employment or privacy laws
 * Share account credentials with unauthorized persons
-* Attempt to gain unauthorized access to our systems
+* Attempt to gain unauthorized access to our systems or other users' data
 * Upload malicious code or engage in activities that could harm our infrastructure
-* Use the service to harass, abuse, or harm others
+* Use the service to discriminate against or harm employees or applicants
 * Interfere with or disrupt the service or servers
-* Create false or misleading compliance reports
+* Create false or misleading compliance reports or documentation

-### 5.3 DOT and Regulatory Compliance
+### 5.3 Regulatory Compliance
-You are solely responsible for ensuring your operations comply with all applicable DOT regulations, including but not limited to:
+You are solely responsible for ensuring your compliance programs meet all applicable regulations, including but not limited to:
-* Hours of Service rules
-* Drug and alcohol testing requirements
+* DOT Part 40 drug and alcohol testing requirements
+* FMCSA regulations for commercial drivers
+* Fair Credit Reporting Act (FCRA) requirements
+* Equal Employment Opportunity (EEO) laws
-* Vehicle inspection and maintenance standards
+* State and local employment regulations
-* Driver qualification requirements
+* HIPAA privacy requirements
-* Operating authority compliance

 ---

 ## 6. Data and Privacy

 ### 6.1 Your Data
-You retain ownership of all data you input into FleetOps ("Customer Data").
-You grant us a limited license to use Customer Data solely to provide our services.
+You retain ownership of all data you provide to V1 Consortium ("Customer Data").
+You grant us a limited license to use Customer Data solely to provide our services and comply with legal requirements.

 ### 6.2 Platform Data
 We own all data generated by our platform, including analytics, insights, and aggregated information, provided such data does not identify you or your organization.